What are my meal break rights?

-Many employers implement the following meal policies, which are illegal in most cases:
+Many employers implement the following meal policies or practices, which are illegal in most cases:

-• Allowing a thirty-meal break within the first five-hours, but while employees are performing job duties
+- “Working” meal breaks: Allowing a thirty-meal break within the first five-hours, but while employees still have job responsibility, including being on-call.

-• Allowing a duty-free meal break within the first five hours, but the break is less than thirty-minutes;
+- Short meal breaks: Allowing a duty-free meal break within the first five hours, but the break is less than thirty-minutes; and

-• Giving employees a full thirty-minute break without job duties, but after the first five hours of work;
+- Late meal breaks: Providing employees a full thirty-minute break without job duties, but after the first five hours of work.

-Employers must pay one-hour’s pay for each day on which they did not provide a proper meal break to employees (California Labor Code § 226.7 provides that employers who do not provide a timely thirty-minute off-duty meal break to employees must pay the employee one-hour's premium pay for each day on which a meal break was not provided.
+Employers must pay one-hour’s pay for each day on which they did not provide a proper meal break to employees (California Labor Code §226.7). provides that employers who do not provide a timely thirty-minute off-duty meal break to employees must pay the employee one-hour’s premium pay for each day on which a meal break was not provided.
 If a group of employees at your workplace were not provided with meal breaks, then it may be possible to file a class action on behalf of all employees who were not provided with meal breaks.